avwrgit123/Windows-10-with-apps-pre-installed/README.md

 <p>press on MediaCreationTool.exe 2 times to start the program</p>
 <p>accept the license agreement: press accept</p>
 <p>after this wait a bit then choose from the options present to you the option "Create installation media (USB flash drive, DVD, or ISO) for another PC" then click "next"</p>
-<p>in the next window Select the language, architecture (x32/x64.both), and edition of Windows, you want then click "next"</p>
+<p>in the next window Select the language, architecture (x32/x64.both), and edition of Windows, you want then click "next" then click "ok"</p>
 <p>in the next window Select ISO file give it a name and a path/location (where to save it) then click "next"</p>
 <p>then the tool will create your ISO file for you</p>
 <p>guide: <a href="https://support.microsoft.com/en-us/windows/create-an-iso-file-for-windows-10-38547366-1dcb-7afd-1726-9eb222d72705">"guide</a></p>
-<p>guide with pictures <a href="https://www.techrepublic.com/article/how-to-use-the-windows-media-creation-tool-to-create-a-windows-10-iso-file/)">"guide with pictures</a></p>
 <p>when the creation of windows iso is finish you see a windows.iso file in the location you choose</p>

 </body>